 Nebraska Cattlemen (NC) is a cattle-producers association working to create and promote policy to enhance the business climate and foster opportunities for profitable beef production in Nebraska.
 Its producer-members have established policy positions on more than 100 beef industry-related issues.
-Developed by producers from across the state, policy topics are divided among the association's six standing committees: Brand & Property Rights, Animal Health & Nutrition, Education, Marketing & Commerce, Natural Resources & Environment and Taxation.
-Nebraska Cattlemen also has Seedstock, Cow/Calf, Farmer/Stockman and Feedlot Councils for members to discuss issues with other like-minded producers.
+Developed by producers from across the state, policy topics are divided among the association's six standing committees: Brand and Property Rights, Animal Health and Nutrition, Education and Research, Marketing and Commerce, Natural Resources and Environment and Taxation.
+Nebraska Cattlemen also has Seedstock, Cow/Calf, Feedlot and Farmer/Stockman Councils for members to discuss issues with other like-minded producers.

-Nebraska Cattlemen conducts educational seminars and an annual Cattlemen’s College on beef industry topics, such as Integrated Resource Management and waste management regulation.
-In addition, NC provides a subscription-based real-time Market Reporting Service (www.ncmrs.org) and works jointly with the University of Nebraska-Lincoln on Beef Quality Assurance.
+Nebraska Cattlemen conducts educational seminars on beef industry topics, such as Integrated Resource Management and waste management regulation.
+In addition, NC’s subscription-based fed cattle Market Reporting Service (nebraskacattlemen.org/mrs-sign-up) currently provides real-time market information and analysis for subscribers throughout a six-state midwestern footprint and maintains a nation-wide contact base in the commodity futures and boxed beef industries.
+NC also works jointly with the University of Nebraska-Lincoln on Beef Quality Assurance.
 NC also publishes a monthly magazine, Nebraska Cattleman, and provides members a biweekly e-newsletter.

 Nebraska Cattlemen represents 42 local affiliate associations across nine state regions and efforts are governed and directed by producer-members from across Nebraska.